cmorrison31/Plex-Playlist-Helpers/README.md

 # Plex Playlist Sorter
-Plex playlist sorter is a simple Python script that sorts a given plex playlist.
+Plex playlist helper is a simple Python script collection that helps manage Plex playlists.

 Sorting is done with lower case strings in the following sequence:

 1. artist name
 2. album year